MarkWarneke/markwarneke.github.io/_posts/2019-08-15-acceptance-test-infrastructure-as-code.md

 Lets take an example of validating the deployment of a given ARM template.
 In this case we take the requirements from the business to deploy a specified Azure Data Lake Storage Account Generation 2.
-Using the requirements describe in the [into](#example-requirements).
+Using the requirements describe in the [intro](#example-requirements).

 We want to ensure that requirements are implemented as specified.
-To ensure the requirements are implemented at development time, have a look at the [Unit Tests](../2019-08-21-static-code-analysis-for-infrastructure-as-code) article how to statically analyze a given ARM template and ensure specifications are met.
+To ensure the requirements are implemented correctly at development time, have a look at the [Unit Tests](../2019-08-21-static-code-analysis-for-infrastructure-as-code) article.
+This describes how to analyze a given ARM template statically and ensure specifications are met in a given configuration file.

+#### Example ARM Template

-Here is the ARM template we are going to use.
+Here is the ARM template we are going to use:

 ```json
 //azuredeploy.json